Ariflo/securitiesCompare/README.md

 -
 **Homepage**

+User learns about concept of Momentum <br>
+User can login via a form or LinkedIn etc.<br>
+User now sees the dashboard page<br>

 ![wireframe](public/images/Screen Shot 2016-01-08 at 11.44.54 AM.png)

 **Dashboard**

+User can input 3 ticker symbols<br>
+User can press a button to see info about that ticker<br>
+User presses a button “start” or “go” or “process” etc.<br><br>
+Website returns the percentage returns of each of the 3 tickers and the best return is highlighted and a chart is populated         with the returns of the 3 tickers<br><br>
+User can store their chosen tickers

 ![wireframe](public/images/Screen Shot 2016-01-08 at 11.50.19 AM.png)

 **User Profile Dropdown**

+User can update their profile

 ![wireframe](public/images/Screen Shot 2016-01-08 at 11.50.36 AM.png)